 - Which employees were affected by the labor code violation

-LWDA has to review the notice within 30 to 60 days of filing, and all PAGA claim settlements have to be approved by the court, no matter if the settlements include a PAGA award or a penalty.
+Before filing a lawsuit, you must first notify the California Labor & Workforce Development Agency (LWDA) through their official website.
+The LWDA has to review the notice within 30 to 60 days of filing, and all PAGA claim settlements have to be approved by the court.

 In case the state labor commissioner doesn't take action within 60 days after you filed PAGA claims, you can file a lawsuit within one year of the last subsequent violation.